Volunteering: What our volunteers gain from giving back

 Bill works in an admin role, overseeing the allocation of goods to member groups, ensuring their wants, needs and dietary requirements are met.

-He’s recently returned to the role after a ‘year out’ volunteering with the NHS through the pandemic, helping at Royal Blackburn Hospital: “I was always planning to come back here though.
+In 2022 he returned to the role after a ‘year out’ volunteering with the NHS through the pandemic, helping at Royal Blackburn Hospital: “I was always planning to come back here though.
 I like the variety in the days and the diverse team.
 I’m glad I can continue to help others in some way.
 Volunteering makes you feel good.”

 “It’s really given me confidence and I’ve learned new skills” – Zack